top of page

 Missing or Weak Call to Action

-If visitors land on your page without a clear next step, they won’t act.
-A buried or vague button fails to drive clicks.
+A vague button or buried CTA fails to drive clicks.
+If visitors land without a clear next step, they won’t act.

-Fix: Place a bold, contrasting CTA button (“Buy Now,” “Get the Free Chapter”) above the fold and repeat it after key sections.
-Make button text specific and action-oriented.
+Fix: Place a bold, contrasting CTA button above the fold and repeat it after key sections.

 Slow Page Load Time

-Heavy images, unoptimized scripts, and bloated plugins can slow your page to a crawl.
-Readers abandon pages that take more than three seconds to load.
+Heavy images and bloated plugins can slow your page.
+Readers abandon anything that takes more than three seconds to load.

 Generic Stock Photos